Boy Scout Troop 505

-Three Fires Council, Thunderbird District
+Three Fires Council, Chippewa District

 Advancement through knowledge and skill building.